 I began to witness things done to horses that greatly disturbed me that I had not seen go on anywhere else I had worked or lived.
 I began to ask questions, to speak up.
 It is no exaggeration to say that this made me wildly unpopular to the point I was warned off.

 My husband was ready to quit anyway and return to Ireland because he couldn't handle what he saw or what he was asked to do.
 But I could not follow him because I had too many animals who would have to be quarantined and I couldn't bear to give even one of them up.
+And couldn't afford to keep them in quarantine for the required 6 months (at that time).

 So back to my old stomping ground in Texas I went.